bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsAccessibleOnFoot_31J5jTh9z80B8lERH0gDCc/Documentation.md

-Is the shaft accessible on foot?
+Indicates whether the element is accessible on foot (TRUE) or not (FALSE).